 We hope that reading this post has you excited about transitioning from creator to entrepreneur!
 It's a great time to be monetizing a creative business.
 Good luck on your journey.

-And if you are looking for a platform to grow your business on, come try Mighty Networks.
-It will give you everything you need to serve your members, from beautiful content, integrated events, live streaming, a native mobile app, and more.
+And if you're looking for a platform to grow your business on, come try Mighty Networks.
+Mighty is a cultural software platform that brings together content, community, courses, and commerce.
+And our flexible Spaces will give you everything you need to serve your members, from beautiful content, integrated events, live streaming, discussion forums, member profiles, chat and messaging, and more.
+All with a beautiful native mobile app that matches your brand.
 And you can try it free, no credit card required.